nirix/atom-editor-settings/README.md

 For example, the config file for CoffeeScript would be `coffeescript.cson`.

+For a per directory based configuration, create a `.editor-settings` file in the concerned directories.

 ### Supported settings

 The API for setting editor settings currently only supports: